 By the end of World War II, Michèle Morgan had returned to France and in 1946 actress Lillian Gish moved in 10050 Cielo Drive with her mother while filming Duel in the Sun (1946).

 Rudolph Altobelli, a talent manager, bought the house in the early 1960s and often rented the house out.
 Residents included celebrities like Cary Grant, Henry Fonda, Mark Lindsay and Paul Revere & the Raiders.

 In the summer of 1966, Altobelli leased the Cielo Drive house to music producer Terry Melcher and actress Candice Bergen, whose time at the house would set the tragic events of August 9, 1969 into motion.

-Manson auditioned for Melcher but Melcher was not impressed and declined to sign Manson.
-After witnessing Manson getting in a fight with a drunk at Spahn Ranch both Wilson and Melcher ended their relationship with Manson.
+Manson auditioned for Melcher, but Melcher was not impressed and declined to sign Manson.
+After witnessing Manson getting in a fight at Spahn Ranch, both Wilson and Melcher ended their relationship with Manson.

 On February 12, 1969, Roman Polanski and his pregnant wife Sharon Tate signed a lease for the house on 10050 Cielo Drive.
 They moved in three days later…

 The Tate Murders

 “It was a night so quiet you could almost hear the sound of ice rattling in cocktail shakers in the homes way down the canyon.”